ASBMR 2021 Annual Meeting FAQs

 LATE-BREAKING ABSTRACT SUBMISSION

 1) What is my user name and password?

 - For ASBMR members, it is your member login and password.
 If you are a nonmember or non-registered user of the ASBMR website, you will need to create a new account by clicking “create new account” on the homepage of the ASBMR Abstract Center.
 If you have forgotten your password, click on “forgot your password” on the login page and follow the instructions.
 If you are unable to create a new account with your email address, you may already have an existing account in ASBMR’s database.
 Contact ASBMR offices at firstname.lastname@example.org to verify.

-- The submission fee is $70 per abstract for all submitters.
+- The submission fee is $150 per late-breaking abstract for all submitters.
 You may pay with Visa, MasterCard, or AMEX.
 The abstract submission fee is non-refundable.
 If you need to pay using a different mechanism, please contact the ASBMR Business Office at +1 (202) 367-1161.

 - Yes.
 ASBMR policy requires that each abstract be sponsored by a current member of the ASBMR.
 Members may sponsor only one abstract, including their own.
 Current members in the following categories may sponsor their own abstracts: In-Training, APDEM, Full and Discounted.